yangdanny97/yangdanny97.github.io/_posts/2022-08-07-d3-resources.md

 For more on how to use this data with D3, check out [this blog post](https://yangdanny97.github.io/blog/2020/11/26/D3-elevations).

+## National Historical GIS Data Finder

+For sourcing historical records like census data and map boundaries for the US, the NHGIS Data Finder is your best friend.

+You have to manually select and download your dataset (it's not a live API to query from), but it has datasets going back hundreds of years, many of which are difficult to source elsewhere.

+You can access it here: [NHGIS Data Finder](https://data2.nhgis.org/main)

 ## Open Data

 In the US, many local, state, and federal governments have open data websites that provide a wealth of datasets that can be analyzed and visualized.
 It's a great resource for anyone looking for inspiration or ideas.